React Query Notes

 Main states

-- query function threw an errorsuccess
+- error- query function threw an error

-- no error from query function
+- success- no error from query function

 Fetch Status

-- currently being fetchedpaused
+- fetching- currently being fetched

-- tried to fetch, but was prevented.
+- paused- tried to fetch, but was prevented.
 Possible reasons could be network offline or query is disabled (need to confirm this).

 Cache status

-- cache data will be used
+- fresh- cache data will be used

 Marking cache as stale and triggering a re-fetch